Dune (board game): History

 In the 1990s, Jeux Descartes published a French edition of the game.

 The game was reprinted by Fantasy Flight Games in 2012 as Rex: Final Days of an Empire.
 Fantasy Flight was able to acquire the rights to the system used in Dune (known as the “Simultaneous Dial Based Order System”), but were not able to get the license for the Dune setting.
 As a result, the game's setting was switched to Fantasy Flight's Twilight Imperium universe.

 With the demise of Avalon Hill, Dune remained out of print for many years despite being a highly regarded board game.
 With newfound interest in the Dune series due to the upcoming 2021 Dune film, board game publisher Gale Force 9 reached out to the Herbert estate, which owns the general rights to the game, and received permission to remake it.
 The art was new for this edition, drawn by Russian illustrator "Ilya77", who was commissioned for the reuse of their art, in addition to the game's original designers, Bill Eberle, Jack Kittredge, and Peter Olotka.
 Gale Force 9 made very few changes of the game's original rules, tweaking about 3 to 5 percent of the rules.
 The game was released on October 30, 2019 in advance of the Dune cinematic reboot in late 2021.
-Along with the reprint, Gale Force Nine also released two expansion sets that allows players to control four additional factions, Ixians, the Tleilaxu, CHOAM, and House Richese, co-designed by Greg Okotka and Jack Reda.
+Along with the reprint, Gale Force Nine also released three expansion sets that allows players to control six additional factions, Ixians, the Tleilaxu, CHOAM, House Richese, House Ecaz, and House Moritani, co-designed by Greg Olotka and Jack Reda.